xenserver/xenserver-samples/java/README.md

 examples accompanying XenServerJava (com.xenserver.xen-api).
 They are structured as a Maven project.

+## Overview

+Running the main file `RunTests` runs a series of examples included in the same directory:

+-  `AddNetwork`: Adds a new internal network not attached to any NICs.

+-  `AsyncVMCreate`: Makes asynchronously a new VM from a built-in template, starts, and stops it.

+-  `CreateVM`: Creates a VM on the default SR with a network and DVD drive.

+-  `EventMonitor`: Listens for events on a connection and prints each event out as it is received.

+-  `GetVariousRecords`: Retrieves the records for various types of objects.

+-  `SessionReuse`: Shows how a Session object can be shared among multiple Connections.

+-  `SharedStorage`: Creates a shared NFS SR.

+-  `StartAllVMs`: Connects to a host and tries to start each VM on it.

+-  `VMlifecycle`: Takes a VM through the various lifecycle states.
+Requires a shutdown VM with tools installed.

+-  `VdiAndSrOps`: Performs various SR and VDI tests, including creating a dummy SR.

 ## Dependencies

 This code depends on XenServerJava, which in turns depends upon Apache XML-RPC